 Approximately 100 tiny drupelets cling together to make up one raspberry.
-Raspberry pulp and juice fills the drupelets.
+Raspberry pulp and juice fill the drupelets.
 The drupelets adhere to a receptacle attached to a stem.
 Once the receptacle is removed, the raspberry is left with a hollow core.

 - All temperate regions of the world grow raspberries.

 - At one time, raspberries were a midsummer crop.
-However with new technology, cultivars, and transportation,
+However, with new technology, cultivars, and transportation,

 they can now be obtained year-round.

 - Did you know, an individual raspberry weighs 0.11 – 0.18 oz.

 - One raspberry bush can yield several hundred berries a year.

 Invite some friends to go picking raspberries.
 Afterward, bake up a raspberry cream pie.
 Then be sure to enjoy a slice with everyone.
 We even have some recipes for you to try:

 Also, don’t forget to share your results by using #RaspberryCreamPieDay to share on social media.